 BIDMC Infectious Diseases Conferences

-The BIDMC Infectious Diseases program has a weekly conference schedule that includes: a case conference (with a focus on teaching and involvement by faculty from ID, the clinical microbiology program, antibiotic pharmacy PharmDs and other case-specific disciplines), a journal club/research in progress conference, a dedicated fellow-focused educational conference and a multidisciplinary HIV conference with the primary care division and microbiology plate rounds.
+The BIDMC Infectious Diseases program has a weekly conference schedule that includes: an interprofessional case conference (with a focus on teaching and involvement by faculty from ID, clinical microbiology, antibiotic pharmacy PharmDs and other case-specific disciplines), a journal club/research in progress conference, a dedicated fellow-focused educational conference, a multidisciplinary HIV conference with the primary care division, Immunocompromised Host conference, Antimicrobial Stewardship Conference, Orthopaedic-Infectious Diseases Interspecialty Conference and microbiology plate rounds.

 Fellowship Program and Options

 YEAR ONE: The first year of ID fellowship is focused primarily on the inpatient ID consult experience where fellows encounter diverse general ID-related problems on the medical and surgical services, as well as work with immunocompromised hosts (bone marrow and solid organ transplant), and patients on the OB-GYN service.
-In addition, fellows will rotate through the outpatient Urgent Care ID Clinic at BIDMC, the Clinical Microbiology Laboratory and Boston Children's Hospital (for inpatient pediatric ID).
+In addition, fellows will rotate through the outpatient Ambulatory ID Clinic at BIDMC, Infection Control/Antimicrobial Stewardship, the Clinical Microbiology Laboratory and Boston Children's Hospital (for inpatient pediatric ID).
 Throughout the first two years of training, all fellows spend one-half day per week seeing patients with their assigned preceptor in their continuity clinic.

-YEAR TWO: In year two, fellows continue to have their required outpatient continuity clinics and have limited inpatient ID consultation coverage.
+YEAR TWO: In year two, fellows continue to have required outpatient continuity clinics and have limited inpatient ID consultation coverage.
 Fellows have a variety of choices with two and three (or more) year training options.
-Two year tracks provide focused training in specific areas such as transplant ID, hepatitis, microbiology, medical education and infection control.
-For those interested in a more focused research experience, there are options in clinical HIV-related research, basic science and translational research and Hospital Epidemiology.
+Two year scholar tracks provide focused training in specific areas such as transplant ID, hepatitis, microbiology, medical education, antimicrobial stewardship and infection control.
+For those interested in a more traditional research experience, there are options in clinical research, basic science and translational research, as well as advanced fellowships in Hospital Epidemiology and Antimicrobial Stewardship.
 Fellows choosing to pursue a career in clinical or translational research will be able to apply for different educational opportunities such as the program in Clinical Effectiveness summer course at the Harvard T. H. Chan School of Public Health and the Master's Program in Clinical and Translational Investigation through the Harvard Catalyst Program.